Product

 5. Your customers aren’t sharing their experience

 Word of mouth is a powerful marketing tool for attracting new customers.
-Most people want to hear real reviews before making an ongoing financial commitment, as they’re more likely to trust the testimonials of other customers than the ad copy of a SaaS business itself.
+Most people want to hear honest reviews before making an ongoing financial commitment, as they’re more likely to trust the testimonials of other customers than the ad copy of a SaaS business itself.

-So how do you determine whether your users would recommend your services to others?
+So, how do you determine whether your users would recommend your services to others?

 Source: Zonkafeedback